Discrete effects on some boundary schemes of multiple-relaxation-time lattice Boltzmann model for convection-diffusion equations: Discrete effects of some boundary schemes

-where $c_s^2=2a_1c^2$.
-The parameters $a_0$ and $a_1$ in the different lattice model are listed in Table \ref{Tab_Model}, the velocity of D2Q9 and D3Q27 models are presented in Fig. {\ref{Q9Q27}}, and the relaxation factor $s_1$ and $s_2$ are associated with first and second moments.
-We note that when $\theta=1$, $\omega_i=1/4(i=1-4)$ in D2Q4 model, $\omega_i=1/5(i=0-4)$ in D2Q5 model, $\omega_0=4/9, \omega_{1-4}=1/9,\omega_{5-8}=1/36$ in D2Q9 model, Eq. (\ref{eq95}) contains the previous works \cite{Cui}.
-And Eq. (\ref{eq51}) is consist with the recent results \cite{Ginzburg2017} when $\theta=1$ in the frame of TRT model.
-It should be noted that for a specified lattice model, we can determine the explicit expression of $\phi_s$ from Eq. (\ref{eq47}), but the numerical slip $\phi_s$ could not be eliminated since $w_i$ is not flexible enough to satisfy Eq. (\ref{eq51}).
-For example, in the D1Q2 model, ($\omega_0=0$, $\omega_1=1/2$), Eq. (\ref{eq51}) can not be satisfied under the condition of $0 < s_1 <2$ and $0< s_2 <2 $.
+in Eq. (\ref{eq47}), one can eliminate the discrete effect.
+The parameters $a_0$ and $a_1$ in the different lattice model are listed in Table \ref{Tab1_Model}, the velocities of D2Q9 and D3Q27 models are presented in Fig. {\ref{Fig3}}, and the relaxation factors $s_1$ and $s_2$ are associated with first and second moments.
+We note that when $\theta=1$, $\omega_i=1/4(i=1-4)$ in D2Q4 model, $\omega_i=1/5(i=0-4)$ in D2Q5 model, $\omega_0=4/9, \omega_{1-4}=1/9,\omega_{5-8}=1/36$ in D2Q9 model, Eq. (\ref{eq47}) contains the previous works \cite{Cui}.
+And Eq. (\ref{eq48}) is consist with the recent results \cite{Ginzburg2017} when $\theta=1$ in the frame of TRT model.
+It should be noted that for a specified lattice model, we can determine the explicit expression of $\phi_s$ from Eq. (\ref{eq47}), but the numerical slip $\phi_s$ could not be eliminated since $w_i$ is not flexible enough to satisfy Eq. (\ref{eq48}).
+For example, in the D1Q2 model, ($\omega_0=0$, $\omega_1=1/2$), Eq. (\ref{eq48}) can not be satisfied under the condition of $0 < s_1 <2$ and $0< s_2 <2 $.